SFB-ELAINE/Case-Study-Neurostimulator/README.md

 # Case-Study-Neurostimulator
-Generated experiments and data for the neurostimulator case study of the paper "Making Simulation Experiments Explicit and Accessible using Experiment Schemas"
+Generated experiments and data for the neurostimulator case study of the paper "A Model-Driven Approach for Conducting Simulation Experiments"